spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/7-batch/2-sftp-to-jdbc.md

 This feature is provided in Pivotal Cloud Foundry by [NFS Volume Services](https://docs.pivotal.io/pivotalcf/2-5/devguide/services/using-vol-services.html)

-To run this example, we will need:
+To run this example, we need:

-- a Cloud Foundry instance v2.3+ with NFS Volume Services [enabled](https://docs.pivotal.io/pivotalcf/2-5/opsguide/enable-vol-services.html)
+- A Cloud Foundry instance (v2.3+) with NFS Volume Services [enabled](https://docs.pivotal.io/pivotalcf/2-5/opsguide/enable-vol-services.html)
 - An NFS server accessible from the Cloud Foundry instance
-- An `nfs` service instance properly configured
+- A properly configured `nfs` service instance

 <!--NOTE-->

-**NOTE:** For simplicity, this example assumes the `nfs` service is created with common configuration as follows with a common mount point `/var/scdf` for all bound apps.
-It is also possible to set these parameters when binding the nfs service to an application using [deployment propterties](https://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#configure-service-binding-parameters):
+**NOTE:** For simplicity, this example assumes the `nfs` service is created with common configuration as follows with a common mount point (`/var/scdf`) for all bound apps.
+You can also set these parameters when binding the NFS service to an application by using [deployment propterties](https://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#configure-service-binding-parameters):

 ```bash
 cf create-service nfs Existing nfs -c '{"share":<nfs-host>/staging","uid":<uid>,"gid":<gid>, "mount":"/var/scdf"}'